 Anyone of these approaches has the potential to launch a wave of new interest.

 Turn fundraising struggles into wins

 We hope these solutions to common fundraising challenges help you overcome (or avoid) them.
-Our blog posts and help pages are full of more useful, information to help you make the most of your efforts, including Successful Fundraisers Avoid These Common Mistakes.
+Our blog posts and help center articles are full of more useful information to help you make the most of your efforts, including our blog on mistakes successful fundraisers avoid.
 And if you haven’t already set up your crowdfunding fundraiser, start your fundraiser today.